WASdev/sample.jaxws.web/README.md

 5. You should see the following in the console: `Application JAXWSWebSample started in XX.XX seconds.`

 ### Running with Gradle command-line
-The sample can be built using [Gradle](https://gradle.org/) and the [Liberty Gradle Plug-in].
-In the directory where you cloned the repository issue the following command to build and run the project.
+This project can also be built and run with [Gradle](https://gradle.org/).
+The provided `build.gradle` file applies the [Liberty Gradle Plug-in][] and is configured to automatically download and install the Liberty Java EE Web Profile 7 runtime from [Maven Central][].
+The Liberty Gradle Plug-in has built-in tasks that can be used to create, configure, and run the application on the Liberty server.

+Use the following steps to run the application with the Gradle wrapper (Windows machines use `gradlew.bat`):

+1. Execute the full Gradle build.
+The Liberty Gradle Plug-in will download and install the Liberty server.
+    ```bash
-    $ gradle build
+    $ ./gradlew clean build
+    ```

-To start the application use the command:
+2. To start the server with the Servlet sample execute:
+    ```bash

-    $ gradle libertyStart
+    $ ./gradlew libertyStart
+    ```

+    Alternatively, execute the run command:
+    ```bash
+    $ ./gradlew libertyRun --no-daemon
+    ```

+Once the server has started, the application will be available under [http://localhost:9080/ferret][].

-To stop the application use the command:
+3. To stop the server, execute:
+    ```bash

-    $ gradle libertyStop
+    $ ./gradlew libertyStop
+    ```

+Note, if Gradle is properly installed, Gradle commands can be executed directly using `gradle` and wouldn't require `gradlew`.

+Please refer to the [Liberty Gradle Plug-in][] repository for documentation about using the Liberty Gradle Plug-in.

 The application can be reached at [http://localhost:9131/jaxws](http://localhost:9131/jaxws/).